Sarthakjain1206/Intelligent-Document-Finder/README.md

 # Compatibility
 - Backend (AI part) is compatible on any machine that has python and required dependencies installed.
-- Website is compatible only on Mozilla Firefox and Chrome.
+- Recommended browsers: Mozilla Firefox and Google Chrome.

 # How to Install and Use?